Could we have seen Raymond van Barneveld’s last TV darts tournament appearance?

 The depth of good players in the PDC has always been legendary, and unless a player is nudging or exceeding 100 plus averages, they tend to lose.
-To find out the best odds on each player, use the betfair offer code to enhance your bet and gain a bigger return.
+To find out the best odds on each player, use the ladbrokes new customer offer to enhance your bet and gain a bigger return.

 Barney was handed a Premier League Wildcard.
 A few punters and darts fans were unhappy a lacklustre Barney gain entry into the 2019 Premier League as many new higher-ranked players could argue for the sport.
 Although the Premier League is about bringing the best the PDC can offer to this now annual event, it is also about entertainment.
 Barney is without question one of best-known dart players to lift a dart.
 He is a crowd-pleaser, and thousands of fans follow his every game.
 Although Barney wasn’t on top form and suffering from diabetes, he always tried his best.

 The Premier League is played in a round-robin phase before the top four qualify for the playoff knockout finals.
 After nine weeks the bottom two players are eliminated from the league while the remaining continue for a further seven weeks.
 However, with the last min withdrawal of Gary Anderson, the format changed.

 In Gary’s place, nine ‘player contenders’ were selected to play just one round, a bonus to any that could win their match.
 At the end of nine weeks instead of two players being eliminated, only one player would leave.
 Unfortunately, for Barney, he was that player.
 Gutted with his efforts an emotional Barney said he was quitting now, only to be overturned the following day!